Experiments with black & white transparencies

 I then replaced the film on the spiral (not easy when it’s wet) and replaced the spiral in the tank.
 I believe all the other steps can be carried out in the light, but I actually refitted the lid so I could invert the tank.
 I had to then carry out the second development stage, which I did with my rodinal mix, but I didn’t know how long I should give, so I made a guess and tried 12minutes.
 This was based on the fact that the developer would be partially drained from the first development but it really was pure guess work.

-After the 12 minutes of develpment and agitation I used Illford rapid fixer to fix the film and then washed the film and removed it from the spiral again.
+After the 12 minutes of development and agitation I used Illford rapid fixer to fix the film and then washed the film and removed it from the spiral again.

 Unfortunately, the results are not good.
 The brilliant pictures I saw after the first developer and bleach stage had completely gone and the film is mostly black.
 I can just make out a few features but basically I don’t think I would get a scan from the film – it’s just too dense.

 So what went wrong?
 Well I’m not sure but the theory I have is either the bleach really should have been at 150°F or possibly I’ve just got the second developer time completely wrong.
-I’m going to try again and try experimenting with times and temperatures.
+I’m going to try developing black & white transparencies again and next time I’ll try experimenting with times and temperatures.
 I might also try to carry out the second development with the tank lid off, and actually see if I can get the development right by looking at the film as it develops.
 When I try again if I get better results I’ll post again.